ADHD Medication For Children

 Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder characterized by inattention, hyperactivity, and impulsivity.
 ADHD can affect a child’s ability to learn, socialize, and develop positive behaviors.
 According to CDC statistics on ADHD, about 6.1 million children aged two to 17 were diagnosed with ADHD in 2019.
 Of these, 62% were treated with medication as the only treatment or in conjunction with behavioral therapy.
 23% received no treatment.
 15% received behavioral therapy without taking medication.

 Many experts agree that ADHD medications may be worth considering when a child's ADHD interferes with their social, emotional, and educational well-being.
-The American Academy of Pediatrics (AAP) recommends ADHD medication and behavioral therapy for children ages 6-12, while behavioral therapy may be indicated for children younger than six, and other behavioral interventions may be utilized for adolescents (in addition to, potentially, ADHD meds).
+The American Academy of Pediatrics (AAP) recommends ADHD medication and behavioral therapy for children ages six to 12, while behavioral therapy may be indicated for children younger than six, and other behavioral interventions may be utilized for adolescents (in addition to, potentially, ADHD meds).

-However, medication may not be the only option for children with ADHD.
+Medication is not the only option for children with ADHD.
 Although medications can be rapidly effective, parents may consider other treatments first.
 Other treatment options include behavioral interventions like organizational skills training—which teaches children how to manage time, organize their space, and prioritize tasks—and parent-based behavior management training.
-Behavioral classroom management interventions, in which a child’s teachers help identify and correct inappropriate behavior, are also considered effective.
+Behavioral classroom management interventions are also considered effective when a child’s teachers help identify and correct inappropriate behavior.
 Additionally, peer interventions, which focus on a student’s social skills, can be helpful in some cases.

 Being recommended medications does not necessarily mean that your child is untreatable or has severe symptoms.
 Doctors may recommend these treatments as a starting option, and you may decline if you do not feel comfortable.